-Dr. Van Stone was one of my colleagues and traveling companions on my recent Maya world tour.
+Dr. Van Stone was one of my favorite colleagues and traveling companions on my Maya world tour.
 He explained to me that many Maya glyphs are ideograms, compact illustrations, like the apple on my computer, but others are phonetic devices representing sounds or syllables.
 It is only in the last thirty years that experts, like his late mentor Linda Schele, figured out the sounds and meanings for most of the glyphs.

 Dr. Van Stone humored me and wrote Kutztown in Maya glyphs.
 As we know, there is more than one way to pronounce ‘Kootztown’, so he came up with two variants.